zentrocdot/LazyImageUpscaler/README.md

 ## Donation

-<p align="justify">If you like what I present here, or if it helps you,
+<p align="justify">⭐ If you like what I present here, or if it helps you,
-or if it is useful, you are welcome to donate a small contribution.
-Or as you might say: Every TRON counts!
+or if it is useful, you are welcome to donate a small contribution. ⭐ Or as you might say: Every TRON counts!
 Many thanks in advance! :smiley:</p>

 <pre>TQamF8Q3z63sVFWiXgn2pzpWyhkQJhRtW7            (TRON)